About the Journal

 - Index Copernicus Master List (ICV 2018: 68,28)

-- Journal List B of Polish Ministry of Education and Science (according to evaluation in 2020: 20 points)
+- Journal List B of Polish Ministry of Education and Science (according to an evaluation in 2020: 20 points)